yohasebe/rsyntaxtree/docs/documentation.md

 All three fall back to Noto CJK for Han, Hangul and kana, so any of them renders CJK text.

-The same tree in each of the three, in the order above:
+The same tree in each of the three:

 <div class="grid grid-figures" markdown="1">